-In lieu of our annual in-person forum, the MA Food System Collaborative will host a series of discussions this winter to examine the challenges COVID-19 has presented our local food system with, and what policy solutions might be needed to address them.
-Building off what we’ve learned from the Massachusetts’ Local Food System: Perspective on Resilience and Recovery report, these discussion sessions will be the next step to take action collectively.
+In lieu of our annual in-person forum, the MA Food System Collaborative hosted a series of discussions this winter to examine the challenges COVID-19 has presented our local food system with, and what policy solutions might be needed to address them.
+Building off what we’ve learned from the Massachusetts’ Local Food System: Perspective on Resilience and Recovery report, these discussion sessions are the next step to take action collectively.

-Each of the four sessions will feature presentations from practitioners and policy experts who will share how they’ve adapted during COVID, how racial justice weaves through their work, and how policy can play a role in the response.
-Interactive breakout sessions will follow the presentations, as an opportunity to grow relationships and develop responses to learnings.
-Participation in all of these sessions is free but pre-registration is encouraged.
+Each of the four sessions featured presentations from practitioners and policy experts who shared how they’ve adapted during COVID, how racial justice weaves through their work, and how policy can play a role in the response.
+Thank you to everyone who participated.
+If you would like to watch the discussions, the video recordings are linked below.

 Keynote Panel: Furthering racial equity through local food system work and policy development

 Our food system, like our country, was constructed within a systemically racist framework.
 As healthy food relies on healthy soil, a healthy food system relies on practices based on an understanding of this framework and a commitment to dismantling it.
 The speakers will discuss their organizations’ efforts to embed racial equity into their work.
 We will explore ways to develop racially just practices and policies in local food system work, and consider opportunities to further this work through policy change.

 Moderator: Liz Wills-O’Gilvie, MFSC Steering Committee member and Chair of the Springfield Food Policy Council